danielhart1414/Admit/README.md

 # Admit
-This program will compare two college applicants and //determine which is the stronger applicant.
+This program will compare two college applicants and determine which is the stronger applicant.